Substitute Hernandez inspires Mexico to reach last 16

 Having been bullish in the lead-up to the match, Croatia boss Niko Kovac was generous in defeat, pointing the finger of blame for their second-half capitulation down to a formation change intended to help them chase the game.

-“We tried to turn the situation around and we had to chase the result and to chase the game,” he said of his own decision to revert to their more common 4-2-3-1 set-up.
+“We tried to turn the situation around,” he said of his decision to revert to their more common 4-2-3-1 set-up.

 “When we conceded the first goal, it meant we had to score two, we were wide open and they finished us off on the break.”

-With only one team needing to win, it was perhaps inevitable that Mexico would adopt a no-risk strategy that involved keeping sufficient numbers behind the ball at all times and inviting Croatia to press in the hope of hitting them on the counter.
+With only one team needing to win, it was perhaps inevitable that Mexico would adopt a no-risk strategy that involved keeping sufficient numbers behind the ball and inviting Croatia to press in the hope of hitting them on the counter.

 With the Pernambuco arena jam-packed with green-clad fans with reams of novelty sombreros dotted among the stands, an ear-splitting noise greeted every Mexican foray into the Croatia half.